 - You need to turn tightly, for example on a sharp switchback, because the lockers will increase the turning circle;

-- All four wheels are on the ground with roughly equal weight on them, or equal weight across two wheels on an axle, because the wheels are likely to have similar grip so preventing one wheel spinning isn’t a problem;
+- All four wheels are on the ground with roughly equal weight on them, or equal weight across two wheels on an axle.
+The wheels are likely to have similar grip so preventing one wheel spinning isn’t a problem;

-- On side slopes, as the vehicle will crab sideways due to the differential not allowing wheel slip across an axle; and
+- On side slopes.
+The vehicle will crab sideways due to the differential not allowing wheel slip across an axle; and

 - You’re going relatively fast and need to manoeuvre, for example sand, some situations in mud and snow.
 The Jeep Grand Cherokee below needs counter-steer to continue heading up the hill, and lockers would make that harder.
 It’s also going relatively fast.